Mani Madhava Chakyar: Master of Rasa-Abhinaya

 Sringāra Rasa-abhinaya of Guru Māni Mādhava Chākyār.

-He is considered as the all-time great master of Rasa-abhinaya (enacting sentiments in their perfection) with special reference to Netrābhinaya (enacting sentiments, etc. through the beautiful and masterly movements of eyes only).
-He was exceptionally well in the field of Satwika-Abhinaya.
+He is considered as the all-time master of Rasa-abhinaya (enacting sentiments in their perfection) with special reference to Netrābhinaya (enacting sentiments, etc. through the beautiful and masterly movements of eyes only).
+He was thought to be exceptionally well in the field of Satwika-Abhinaya.
 He is considered as "one of the most wonderful theatre actors of the last century".

 He was known for his roles (which has importance of Satvika-Abhinaya in Koodiyattams) like Ravana (Katti vesha), Arjuna (Pacha vesha), Udayana (Pacha vesha), Jeemootavahana (Pazhukka vesha) etc.

 His abhinaya of Kailasoddhārana (lifting of Kailasa) and Pārvatī Viraha (separation of Pārvatī), enriched with the Netrabinaya and Pakarnnaattam – Abhinaya (actor playing the role of another or more than one character shifting constantly without changing costume), were widely acclaimed.

 He was known for the abhinaya of the slokas like "sikhinishalabham.." of the play Subhadradhananjayam by playing it with mere eyes.
 He was able to act in detail the Moths falling in and out of the lamp fire by evoking his Netrabhinaya, with assigning different rasa's for female moth, male moth and the fire.
 Guru's Abhinaya of the shloka smaramyavandhyadhipateh sutayah (स्मराम्यवन्त्यािधपतेः सुतायाः) from Bhasa's Swapnavasawadattam is also widely acclaimed one.